cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 ## Frequently Asked Questions (FAQs)

-#### Will tests that retry be counted as more than one test recording in my billing?
+### Will retried tests be counted as more than one test recording in my billing?

 No. Tests recorded during `cypress run` with the `--record` flag will be counted the same with or without test retries.

 We consider each time the `it()` function is called to be a single test for billing purposes.
 The test retrying will not count as extra test recordings in your billing.

 You can always see how many tests you’ve recorded from your organization’s Billing & Usage page within the {% url "Dashboard" https://on.cypress.io/dashboard %}.

-{% note warning 'Firefox Garbage Collection' %}
-Cypress triggers Firefox's internal garbage collection (GC) to better manage the browser's memory consumption. {% url "Learn more here" configuration#firefoxGcInterval %}.
-{% endnote %}

-Excluding {% url "Electron" launching-browsers#Electron-Browser %}, any browser you want to run Cypress tests in needs to be installed on your local system or CI environment.
-A full list of detected browsers is displayed within the browser selection menu of the {% url "Test Runner" test-runner %}.

-{% imgTag /img/guides/cross-browser-testing/cypress-browser-selector.png "Cypress Test Runner with Firefox selected as the browser" "no-border" %}